tldr-pages/tldr/pages/common/tokei.md

 `tokei {{path/to/folder}} --files`

-- Get a report for all Rust and Markdown files:
+- Get a report for all files of type Rust and Markdown:

 `tokei {{path/to/folder}} -t={{Rust}},{{Markdown}}`